wandb/docs/docs/guides/sweeps/troubleshoot-sweeps.md

 wandb.init(id="some-string")
 ```

-You can not set a Run ID for W&B Sweeps because Weights & Biases automatically generates random, unique IDs for Runs created by W&B Sweeps.
+You can not set a Run ID for W&B Sweeps because W&B automatically generates random, unique IDs for Runs created by W&B Sweeps.

 W&B Run IDs need to be unique within a project.

-We recommend you pass a name to the name parameter when you initialized Weights & Biases, if you want to set a custom name that will appear on tables and graphs.
+We recommend you pass a name to the name parameter when you initialized W&B, if you want to set a custom name that will appear on tables and graphs.
 For example:

 ```python
 wandb.init(name="a helpful readable run name")